maritsandstad/GettingAndCleaningData/README.md

 This function is a helpful function to match an activity number between 1 and 6 with the corresponding descriptive activity name.
 As it takes a few lines of code, I found that it would be better to have it as a separate function, then including it as an anonymous function to be sent to sapply from inside readAndMerge.
 All it does is take in an integer and sing an if-else-branching setting the activityname according to this number.
 Then the activityname is returned.
 This function can then be used by sapply to translate all the activity numbers in the data to descriptive activity names.

 ###The final clean and lean data -- averageData.csv
 The final averaged and cleaned data with descriptive variable names and activity names containing both training and test data, can be found in this file.
-I have chosen comma separated formatting for this file.
+To read it in as a useful data frame use the command:
+**read.table("averagedData.txt", header= TRUE)**

 ###The code book -- CodeBook.md
 The codebook contains descriptions of each of the variables contained in the data file averadData.csv